shambhavithakur/curatorbot/readme.md

 ## Curator Bot
 ### Built with Python

-This program downloads photos from specific repositories, resizes and optimizes the photos, and posts them on Twitter.
+\#CuratorBot downloads photos from specific repositories, resizes and optimizes the photos, and posts them on Twitter.
 Here is an overview of the steps it performs:

 1. Download JavaScript Object Notation (JSON) data about photos.
 2. Extract download links for each photo from the JSON data.